mgoldcoin/mgold/README.md

 # WavesDocs
-Get started to understand Waves platform by Reading our Documentation (WavesDocs).
+Get started to understand Waves Platform by Reading our Documentation (WavesDocs).